Regression-Based Bayesian Estimation and Structure Learning for Nonparanormal Graphical Models: Introduction

 \section{Introduction}

-The Gaussian graphical model (GGM) is a mathematical model commonly used in machine learning to describe conditional independence relationships among normally distributed random variables.
+The Gaussian graphical model (GGM) is a mathematical model commonly used to describe conditional independence relationships among normally distributed random variables.
+The estimation of the underlying graph in a GGM is known as structure learning.
 Zeros in the inverse covariance matrix, or the precision matrix, indicate that the corresponding variables in the data set are conditionally independent given the rest of the variables in the data set, and this relationship is represented by the absence of an edge in the graph.
 Similarly, nonzero entries in the precision matrix are represented by edges in the graph and correspond to conditionally dependent variables in the data set.
-An extension of the GGM is the nonparanormal graphical model \citep{liu_nonparanormal:_2009} in which the random variables are replaced with transformed variables that are assumed to be normally distributed. \cite{liu_nonparanormal:_2009} use a truncated empirical distribution function to estimate the functions and then estimate the precision matrix of the transformed variables using the graphical lasso.
-The Bayesian nonparanormal graphical method \citep{mulgrave_bayesian_2018} uses a random series B-splines prior to estimate the functions and a Student-t spike-and-slab prior to estimate the resulting precision matrix.
-These extensions differ from the Gaussian copula graphical model \citep{pitt_efficient_2006,dobra_copula_2011,liu_high-dimensional_2012,mohammadi_bdgraph:_2017} in that we concurrently estimate the transformation functions and the precision matrices.
+Thus, an assumed sparsity condition is used to learn the conditional dependence structure in a GGM.
+An extension of the GGM is the nonparanormal graphical model \citep{liu_nonparanormal:_2009} in which the random variables are replaced by transformed variables that are assumed to be normally distributed. \cite{liu_nonparanormal:_2009} use a truncated empirical distribution function to estimate the functions and then estimate the precision matrix of the transformed variables using the graphical lasso.
+The Bayesian method for the nonparanormal graphical model \citep{mulgrave_bayesian_2020} uses a random series B-splines prior to estimate the functions and a Student-t spike-and-slab prior to estimate the resulting precision matrix.
+These extensions differ from the Gaussian copula graphical model \citep{pitt_efficient_2006,dobra_copula_2011,liu_high-dimensional_2012,mohammadi_bayesian_2017} in that the nonparanormal graphical model concurrently estimates the transformation functions and the precision matrices.
+Nonparanormal graphical model approaches have been applied to discrete data models of interactions between genes \cite{nguyen_structure_2018} and to test differential gene networks \cite{zhang_testing_2020}.